kdsnice/Invoke-Plink/README.md

 Added two additional options: `-Port` and `-UseAgent`

 This module has a dependency on [PLink.exe](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) available in the PuttyFiles folder.
 Before use this module, download `plink.exe` file and place it in the PuttyFiles folder, near to `Invoke-Plink.psd1` and `Invoke-Plink.psm1` files.

+### Pre-Requirements ###

+You can use `Install.bat` for automatic installation of Invoke-Plink PowerShell module.
+Just download run As Administrator `Install.bat`
+In order to check the successful installation of Invoke-Plink module, open PowerShell console and execute the following commands:
+``Import-Module Invoke-Plink``
+``Get-Module``
+Make sure you can see the Invoke-Plink module in the list.